cmbays-ds/dbt_cloud_stellar/README.md

 2. **Carry-Over Logic** – If an action remains eligible it is re-counted in `AWVs_actions_available` on subsequent days.
 3. **AWV Rate Numerator** – Any claim with a non-null `AWV_DATE_OF_SERVICE` counts as one completed visit **per patient per year**.
 Null dates imply no visit.
 4. **Linking Visits to Actions** – Patients without a visit cannot be dated, preventing a perfect blend of visit and action data in Tableau.
+5. **Reporting Window** - Data only available for Y2024.
+Tooks steps to future-proof for following years, but assumed this project is specifically for Y2024.

 ---